 In satellite radio mode (if equipped), there are 30 available presets, 10 each for SAT1, SAT2 and SAT3.
 To save satellite channels in your memory presets, tune to the desired channel then press and hold a preset control until sound returns.

 Satellite radio is available only with a valid SIRIUS radio subscription.
 Check with your authorized dealer for availability.

-3. CLOCK: To set the time, press CLOCK.
-The display will read SET enter in the desired time, hours and minutes.
-The clock will then begin from that time.
+3. CLOCK: To set the time, press

+CLOCK.
+The display will read SET

 TIME.
 Use the memory preset #s to